How to grow clematis

-Clematis are popular climbing plants, providing height and colour throughout the season.
+Clematis are popular perennial climbers, providing height and colour throughout the season.
 They look particularly good with roses.
-There’s a huge variety of clematis to grow, with flowers ranging in size from small bells to large dinner plates.
+There's a huge variety of clematis to grow, with flowers ranging in size from small bells to large dinner plates.

 Clematis can be good for wildlife, clothing walls, fences and trellis with leaves and flowers, which provide shelter for insects and sometimes birds.
 Some clematis flowers are visited by pollinators, while the fluffy seedheads of Clematis tangutica cultivars may be used as a nesting material by house sparrows.